CastroShane/Iki-Music/README.md

 # Iki-Music

-A full-stak web music application that gives you access to the songs from artists all over the world.
+A full-stack web music application that gives you access to songs from artists all over the world.
 Users can browse, listen, and save their favorite content!
 ## Tech Stack